The Flying Tiger FAQ

 They were Royal Air Force Tomahawk IIBs, perhaps with some elements of the older IIA model thrown in.
 Here's how the Curtiss fighter developed:

 In 1938, Curtiss sold 200 radial-engined P-36 fighters to the U.S. Army.
 The company model number was H-75, and many were sold abroad as Hawk 75s.
-The plane was obsolescent from the first day, compared to liquid-cooled fighters then coming on line in Europe, so Curtiss redesigned it for the liquid-cooled Allison engine.
+The plane was obsolescent compared to fighters coming on line in Europe, so Curtiss redesigned it for the liquid-cooled Allison engine.
 The result was its model H-81, arguably the most handsome American fighter of all time.
 The U.S. Army bought 200 and put them in service as the plain-vanilla P-40.
-France ordered 140, which Curtiss built under the company built under a slightly different designation: H-81A.
-After the fall of France, Britain took over this order and put the planes into service as Tomahawks, Mark I. Because it lacked pilot armor and self-sealing fuel tanks, the British used it only as a trainer.
+France ordered 140, which Curtiss built under the company built under the designation H-81A.
+After France fell, Britain took over the order and put the planes into service under the fighting name of Tomahawk (Mark I).
+Because they lacked protection for the pilot and fuel tanks, the British used them only as trainers.

-The RAF asked for armor plate, "armourglass" in the windshield, and self-sealing fuel tanks.
-Curtiss obliged, but the self-sealing consisted of a rubber coating around the outside of the tank--what the British called "Superflexit."
-This improved model was known to Curtiss as the H-81A2 and to the British as Tomahawk Mark II or IIA.
-Still not considered good enough to fight alongside the Spitfire in home defense, these planes were sent to Commonwealth squadrons in North Africa.
+The RAF then ordered an improved version with armor plate, "armourglass" in the windshield, and self-sealing fuel tanks.
+This model was known to Curtiss as H-81A2 and to the British as Tomahawk Mark II.
+However, the rubber fuel-tank membrane was external and therefore not entirely adequate to stop a leak; that, plus the Tomahawk's lack of high-altitude capability, caused the RAF to assign it only to Commonwealth squadrons in North Africa.
 Only 110 were built, of which 23 went to Russia and one to Canada.
-The U.S. Army bought 131 with American equipment and put them into service as the P-40B, known to Curtiss as H-81B.
+With U.S. equipment, the Army Air Corps bought 131 and put them into service as the P-40B, known to Curtiss as H-81B.

 China Defense Supplies paid Curtiss directly for its planes, and the company gave them the designation H-81A3.
-Up to last year, I believed that the AVG Tomahawks were identical to the British IIB model, but it now seems more likely that the new Curtiss model number wasn't just a bookkeeping convenience: the company apparently used up some of its stock of IIA (that is, P-40B) parts in these aircraft.
+I originally assumed that the AVG Tomahawks were identical to the British IIB model, but it now seems more likely that the new Curtiss model number wasn't just a bookkeeping convenience: the company apparently used up some of its stock of IIA (i.e., P-40B) parts in these aircraft.
 Among other things, this would explain why Flying Tiger veterans recall that the AVG Tommis had exterior fuel-tank membranes instead of the interior membranes fitted to the IIB model.
 (For more, see "100 Hawks for China", Joe Baugher's files, and Erik Shilling's commentary on the Tomahawk manual.)

 Back to top